Kaamina Mortage Group

 Appraisal

 A ''defensible'' and carefully documented opinion of value.
 Most commonly derived using recent sales of comparable properties by a licensed, professional appraiser.
-Back to Top

-Appraisal Foundation
+Appraisal foundation

 A not-for-profit educational organization established by the appraisal profession in the United States in 1987.
 It is dedicated to the advancement of professional valuation and responsible for establishing, improving, and promoting the Uniform Standards of Professional Appraisal Practice (USPAP).
-Back to Top

-Appraisal Institute
+Appraisal institute

 A world-wide organization dedicated to real estate appraisal education, publication, and advocacy.

-Appraisal Principles
+Appraisal principles

 The basic building blocks of the property valuation process, including property inspection, market analysis, and basic economics.

-Appraisal Report
+Appraisal report

 The result of the appraisal process usually consists of one major standardized form, such as the Uniform Residential Appraisal Report form 1004, as well as all supporting documentation and additional information.
 The purpose of the report is to convey the opinion of value of the subject property and support that opinion with corroborating information.

-Appraisal Standards Board (ASB)
+Appraisal standards board (ASB)

 An independent board of the Appraisal Foundation, which writes, amends, and interprets USPAP.
 The ASB is composed of up to seven appraisers appointed by the Foundation's Board of Trustees.
 The ASB holds public meetings throughout the year to interpret and amend USPAP.
-Back to Top

-Appraisal Value
+Appraisal value

 An opinion of the fair market value of a property as developed by a licensed, certified appraiser following accepted appraisal principals.
-Back to Top

 Appraiser

 An educated, certified professional with extensive knowledge of real estate markets, values and practices.
 The appraiser is often the only independent voice in any real estate transaction with no vested interest in the ultimate value or sales price of the property.
-Back to Top

 Appreciation

 The natural rise in property value due to market forces.
-Back to Top

 Any transaction in which the two parties are unconnected and have no overt common interests.
 Such a transaction most often reflects the true market value of a property.
-Back to Top

-Balloon Mortgage
+Balloon mortgage

 A short-term fixed-rate loan which involves small payments for a certain period of time and one large payment for the remaining amount of the principal at a specific time.